casheridan/My-Mega-Vault/Projects/Printables/Remaking My App With ChatGPT.md

 ##

-Can you make a component that contains multiple dropdown components with different displayed names that are fetched from a Google Firebase database?
-Each dropdown component contains: "Project Files", "Export File", and "Printer" and next to each of these is a value we grab from the database for that single dropdown.
+Can you make a component that contains and maps over 3d print jobs fetched from a Google Firebase database?
+Each 3d print job has a display name before being clicked on and once clicked it drops down and expands a hidden drawer to show: "Project Files", "Export File", and "Printer".
+Next to each of these fields is a value pulled from the database.